-All those shows, exhibits and rides will be described below in more detail.
-Also, see special Christmas celebration details at the end of this article.
+All those shows, exhibits, and rides will be described below in more detail.
+Also, see special Christmas and Lunar Year celebration details at the end of this article.

-Explorer’s Reef is a covered but open exhibit that allows visitors to interact with a variety of fish.
+Explorer’s Reef is a covered but open exhibit that allows visitors to interact with a variety of fish, mantas and sharks.
 Young children especially enjoy petting Mantas, Cleaner fish and Bamboo Sharks.

 Right next to the reef you can explore the newest souvenir store, The SeaWorld store.
 You probably should refrain from taking the kids there as you enter the park.
 Otherwise, you will be carrying their souvenirs all day long.

-Shamu and his friends the killer whales (Orcas) show off their natural and learned behavior with the help of their trainers.
-The show used to be called believe, but was upgraded to the current show recently.
+in this revamp show, the killer whales (Orcas) show off their natural behavior as they interact with their trainers.
+The show used to be called One Ocean but was upgraded to the current show recently.

 Expect to be dazzled by high-flying tricks, the music, the multimedia presentations, the new fountains and the playfulness of the whales.

 The show is about 25 minutes, but the pre-show is part of the experience.
 During your wait, you will be presented with video clips about our planet and oceans.
 The clips will educate you and inspire you to take better care of our environment.
-Also, while waiting you and your kids can use your cell phones to interact with the sea creatures.
+Also, while waiting, you and your kids can use the SeaWorld App to interact with the sea creatures.

 Tip: You will get enough warnings about this one, but here is my warning too: If you sit in the first 8 to 12 rows you are guaranteed to get wet.
 The Orcas really enjoy drenching the audience.
 You can always buy a plastic poncho and brave the tidal waves.

-At the back of the Shamu stadium, you can get even closer to the whales.
+At the back of the Orca stadium, you can get even closer to the whales.
 The glass window viewing area provides an amazing look at the whales playing or feeding.

-The dolphins are still the main actors and they still like to show off their flying tricks and enjoy splashing the audience.
+The Dolphins are always the main actors and they still like to show off their flying tricks and enjoy splashing the audience.